vuawind/SlackTaskManager/README.md

 A simple task manager for Slack.
 You can create and assign tasks to people in your workspace.
 ## Installation
     pip install apscheduler
+## Features
+* Create and manage tasks
+* Be able to create recurring tasks
+* Assign tasks to other people
+* Tasks can have due date
 ## Usage
 First, look up how to build and run a Slack app, go through the basics of building a Slack app.
 A recommended guide is: [Guide to build Slack app](https://www.digitalocean.com/community/tutorials/how-to-build-a-slackbot-in-python-on-ubuntu-20-04)